OmniacsDAO/numerai-explorer/README.md

 https://crypto.omnianalytics.io/apps/numerai/

 For optimal performance, you can run your own instance of the app.
-This requires R 4.3.x and associated R packages.
+This requires the latest R 4.0.3 and associated R packages.

 ## Installing Dependencies